wincent/masochist/content/blog/masochist.md

 ---
 title: Introducing Masochist
-tags: masochist relay graphql redis javascript site
+tags: masochist relay graphql redis javascript site blog
 ---

 > **masochist (noun)**<br>
 > A person who, on realizing she has painted herself into a corner, applies a second coat.